Real Life Recipes | Olivia Wyles

 When I set out to create these chocolate chip protein cookies, my goal was simple: pack as much protein as possible into a cookie that rivals the flavor and texture of Pinch of Yum's soft chocolate chip cookies.
 I wanted a recipe that not only delivered grams of protein but also maintained the chewy texture and melty chocolate goodness we all love.
 After several tests (and a few flops), I found the perfect combination of ingredients and techniques to make these high protein cookies absolutely irresistible.

 The ingredients in this recipe are carefully selected to deliver the ultimate cookie experience.
 Instead of traditional white sugar, I used a mix of granulated and brown monk fruit sweeteners to keep things light while providing the right amount of sweetness.
-For the dry ingredients, I use my favorite keto meal mix: Keto Chow, which bakes up so well and adds tons of protein effortlessly.
+For the dry ingredients, I use my favorite keto meal mix: Keto Chow, which bakes up so well and adds tons of protein.
 And the mixing process is just as important as the ingredient list.

 Chocolate Chip Protein Cookies with bite taken out